Comprehensive Salary Management Guide: 2026

 Management of Social Charges and Legal Optimization in 2026

-In 2026, employer contributions represent a significant cost for companies.
+In 2026, employer social contributions represent a significant cost for companies.
 Among the main ones:

-- Health-maternity insurance: variable rate depending on compensation level, with relief on low wages (general reduction of employer contributions known as "Fillon reduction").
+- Health-maternity insurance: variable rate depending on compensation level, with relief on low salaries (general reduction of employer contributions known as "Fillon reduction").

-- Basic retirement: contributions capped and uncapped on salary brackets A and B.
+- Basic pension: contribution capped and uncapped on salary slices A and B.

 - Employer contribution to vocational training: between 0.55% (companies < 11 employees) and 1% (11+ employees) of gross payroll.

-- Apprenticeship tax and contribution for apprenticeships: 0.68% of payroll for companies with 11+ employees.
+- Apprenticeship tax and alternation contribution: 0.68% of payroll for companies with 11+ employees.

-The General Reduction of Employer Contributions in 2026
+General Reduction of Employer Social Contributions in 2026

-The general reduction of employer contributions (formerly Fillon reduction) remains one of the most powerful legal optimization tools.
-It applies to salaries below 1.6 times the minimum wage and can reach up to 33 percentage points of employer contributions at minimum wage level.
+The general reduction of employer social contributions (former Fillon reduction) remains one of the most powerful legal optimization mechanisms.
+It applies to salaries below 1.6 SMIC and can reach up to 33 percentage points of employer contributions at the SMIC level.

-Every private sector employer has been required since January 1, 2016 to offer collective supplementary health coverage to all employees.
+Every private sector employer has been obligated since January 1, 2016 to offer collective supplementary health coverage (health insurance) to all employees.
 In 2026, obligations have been strengthened on several points:

-- Minimum guaranteed care package, with reimbursement levels upgraded for dental, optical and hearing care (100% Health reform).
+- Minimum care package guaranteed, with improved reimbursement levels for dental, optical, and hearing care (100% Health reform).

-- Rights portability maintained for former employees for a maximum of 12 months.
+- Portability of rights maintained for former employees for up to 12 months maximum.

-- Employee savings plans: companies with fewer than 50 employees benefit from enhanced exemptions to encourage profit-sharing and employee ownership, under the August 16, 2022 law (Purchasing Power Law) and its implementing decrees 2024-2026.
+- Employee savings: companies with fewer than 50 employees benefit from enhanced tax exemptions to encourage profit-sharing and employee ownership, under the law of August 16, 2022 (Purchasing Power Law) and its implementation decrees 2024-2026.

 ---